PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The 563-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.

+Ownership now resides in `passes/attention_preproj_ranklift_layout.py`.
+The extracted owner and the corrected raw owner at checkpoint `727c19c6` are each 563 lines and have identical ASTs.
+The lowerer imports the module owner under a private pass alias, retains the historical private name as a one-return compatibility wrapper, and keeps both production calls unchanged.
+The focused module does not import the lowerer.

+Sixteen direct owner/wrapper comparisons cover ordinary and multiple branches, reversed SUB, scalar and dynamic metadata, per-axis quantization, leading/tail shape ownership, zero-match no-prune, rank-sensitive bias rejection, BatchMatMul flags, missing bias/output metadata, reverse topology, a public internal alias, and duplicate source producers.
+Statistics and complete normalized ModelIR state are identical in every case.
+The mechanical move does not alter public APIs, artifacts, dependencies, corpus policy, ordered runtime behavior, or TensorFlow isolation.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and